-- (8) Provide PEDRO with protected airspace up to 500 feet in a one mile radius of the mishap or ejection site. - (9) For situations when PEDRO is effecting rescue operations away from the actual crash site and helicopter support is required over the mishap site, ATC shall attempt to contact other military aircraft in the local area to assist. - (10) Contact other aircraft in the local traffic/radar pattern for visual confirmation of a downed aircraft or parachute.
+- (8) Provide any responding SAR Aircraft or airborne onscene commander with protected airspace in a one-mile radius of the mishap or ejection site. - (9) Contact other aircraft in the local traffic/radar pattern for visual confirmation of a downed aircraft or parachute.
 If feasible, vector any available aircraft to the last known position to circle the mishap site until SAR assets arrive.
-Maintain radio contact with circling aircraft. - (11) Provide situational updates to the EOC via the AODO as required, to include the status of any aircrew rescue operations. - (12) Provide ATC recordings and any available video when requested. - b.
+Maintain radio contact with circling aircraft. - (10) Provide situational updates to the EOC via the AODO as required, to include the status of any aircrew rescue operations. - (11) Provide ATC recordings and any available video when requested by investigation officials. - b.
 Airfield Operations Duty Officer (AODO).
 The AODO is responsible for initiating execution of this PMP and must take immediate action as detailed in the AODO Airfield Mishap Procedures Binder.
 The AODO will continue to track execution until relieved by the AirOpsO.
-Responsibilities for an on-airfield, on-station, and off-station aircraft mishap include the following: - (1) Confirm First Responders (ARFF, SES, CPF&ES, and PEDRO) are alerted via Tower PA and Crash Phone and are responding. - (2) Notify the mishap squadron duty officer (if mishap squadron is known). - (3) Notification and recall of Air Ops, MCASCP CDO, WDO (for 2d MAW aircraft mishaps), FRCE CDO (for FRCE aircraft mishaps) and the MCASCP ASO per Air Ops notification procedures.
-If required, the MCASCP CDO can notify appropriate Station directorates or activate the Emergency Recall Plan/Crisis Action Team (CAT). - (4) As soon as the mishap location is confirmed, contact the SES Desk Sergeant to initiate notification to nearby Forestry Services and local Emergency Management Agencies listed in Appendix H. Advise the Desk Sergeant to pass that Cherry Point Responders and SAR are enroute.
+Responsibilities for an onairfield, on-station, and off-station aircraft mishap include the following: - (1) Confirm First Responders (ARFF, SES, and CPF&ES) are alerted via Tower PA and Crash Phone and are responding. - (2) Notify the mishap squadron duty officer (if mishap squadron is known). - (3) Notify RCC Norfolk to request Coast Guard airborne and surface SAR for probable over water mishaps or USAF RCC for mishaps over land.
+Only when it can be confirmed that all mishap aircrew and passengers have been located and rescue is possible by local emergency responders shall the AODO stand-down the request for Airborne SAR.
+It is imperative that there not be unnecessary delay in requesting airborne SAR. - (4) Notification and recall of Air Ops, MCASCP CDO, WDO (for 2d MAW aircraft mishaps), FRCE CDO (for FRCE aircraft mishaps) and the MCASCP ASO per Air Ops notification procedures.
+If required, the MCASCP CDO can notify appropriate Station directorates or activate the Emergency Recall Plan/Crisis Action Team (CAT). - (5) As soon as the mishap location is confirmed, contact the SES Desk Sergeant to initiate notification to nearby

+Forestry Services and local Emergency Management Agencies listed in Appendix H. Advise the Desk Sergeant to pass that Cherry Point Responders and SAR are enroute.